What comes to mind when you think of the word “goal”?

 Event Registrations.
 The same goes for events.
 If somebody RSVPs for a free meetup, that doesn’t qualify here.
 It needs to be a paid event only.

 For goals that don’t have a direct connection to revenue, but are still important to moving people along in discovery of your product or service, consider configuring those next.
-Secondary goals are tipping points to sales, socially sharing your products or services in the marketplace, or building your house list for future marketing efforts.
+Secondary goals (aka micro conversions) are tipping points to sales, socially sharing your products or services in the marketplace, or building your house list for future marketing efforts.

 Good choices for secondary goals include: